 Message from the Resident Clinic Site Director

 Ambulatory management of common and complex problems is a significant dimension of current medical care.
-As a goal of their ambulatory training experience, residents are expected to demonstrate competence in case management based on the principles of evidence based medicine.
-Faculty and other clinic staff will provide many opportunities for residents to acquire skills in the financial responsibilities of operating an ambulatory clinic site.
+As a goal of their ambulatory training experience, residents are expected to demonstrate competence in patient care based on the principles of evidence based medicine.
+Faculty and other clinic staff will provide many opportunities for residents to acquire skills in the billing and coding of common ambulatory visits and procedures.

 - Developing a differential diagnosis